willnorris/imageproxy/README.md

 use it as an SSL proxy for remote images, similar to [atmos/camo][] but with additional image adjustment options.

+I aim to keep imageproxy compatible with the two [most recent major go releases][].
+I also keep track of the minimum go version that still works (currently go1.11 with modules enabled), but that might change at any time.
+You can see the go versions that are tested against in [.github/workflows/tests.yml][].

 [this post]: https://willnorris.com/2014/01/a-self-hosted-alternative-to-jetpacks-photon-service
 [atmos/camo]: https://github.com/atmos/camo
+[most recent major go releases]: https://golang.org/doc/devel/release.html
+[.github/workflows/tests.yml]: ./.github/workflows/tests.yml

 ## URL Structure ##